ilnazv/wix-style-react/MIGRATION.md

 Props:
 - removed `error` & `errorMessage` to `status` & `statusMessage`. <br/>
   For more information and examples go to [error --> status](#error--errormessage----status--statusmessage) section.
-- removed `disableClickOutsideWhenClosed`, this functionality is now permanent <br/>
+- removed `disableClickOutsideWhenClosed`, this functionality is now permanent.
+This means the `onClickoutside` callback will no longer be called when the component is in it's collpased state.
-  Just remove this prop, no other change required.

 ## \<Label/>

 This component was deleted.<br>
-Depends on your use case, you can use on of the following:
+Depends on your use case, you can use one of the following:
 - `<FormField/>`
 - `<Text tagName="label">`